Brain Injury

 There are many misconceptions and myths about TBI.
 For example, that TBI is not disabling; that mild TBI is not permanent; that the effects of TBI are noticeable immediately; that negative MRI’s, CAT Scan’s or EEG’s (electroencephalogram) preclude the possibility of TBI; that there must be a head injury to suffer traumatic brain injury, and that there is always a loss of consciousness in a TBI case.
 The first myth, as to mild TBI not being disabling, has been refuted by the National Institutes of Health (NIH).
 The NIH reports that TBI causes a significant disruption in the victim’s family life, substantial medical/hospital expenses, and a dramatic effect on his or her ability to earn a living and earning potential.
 TBI can lead to substance abuse, suicidal ideation (thoughts of suicide), and chronic unemployment.

-Mild TBI is not easily recovered from, and in many cases, symptoms linger for a substantial period of time, including headaches, vision problems, dizziness, memory problems and neck pain.
-These long term problems are part of a group of symptoms generally known as post concussion (or post concussive) syndrome.
+It is not easy to recover from even a mild TBI, and in many cases, symptoms linger for a substantial period of time, including headaches, vision problems, dizziness, memory problems and neck pain.
+These long-term problems are part of a group of symptoms generally known as post concussion (or post concussive) syndrome.

 Client Reviews